Fast Casual Dining Trends

 While there will be no downturn in delivery, fast casual restaurants may find a surprising uptick in customers choosing to stay and eat in the dining area.
-That’s because more and more restaurants are placing an emphasis on the dining experience, which in turn provides customers with more social satisfaction than eating at home.
+That’s because more and more restaurants are emphasizing the dining experience, which in turn provides customers with more social satisfaction than eating at home.

 Offering Incentives and Coupons

 As millennials and Generation Z emerge as large consumer groups in the foodservice industry, they’ll be looking for incentives and coupons to use at restaurants.
 This makes offering these types of deals a top trend for fast casual restaurants.
 Because members of these generations are prone to making financially conscious decisions, they’re more likely to pick a fast casual restaurant that provides deals and discounts over one that does not.

 Foods in Bowls

 There’s something cozy about eating out of a bowl, which is why food in bowls is on our list of top trends.
 While the concept isn’t new, fast casual restaurants will be using bowls to create hearty, filling dishes in unique ways.
-These include buddah bowls, ramen bowls, poke bowls, and smoothie bowls.
+These include buddha bowls, ramen bowls, poke bowls, and smoothie bowls.
 In fact, bowl-centered restaurants are likely to pop up this year with entire menus dedicated to poke bowls or ramen bowls.